 - Violation of the alcohol policy includes games involving drinking and rapid consumption techniques.
 It also includes unauthorized games and techniques not involving alcohol, and the use of devices (e.g. funnels, shot glasses, beer pong tables, etc.) which, by their very nature, promote abusive alcohol consumption.
 The University prohibits organizing and/or participating in activities that encourage excessive drinking (e.g. beer pong, drinking games or contests, etc.).
 Charging a fee when hosting parties is strictly prohibited.
 Possession of bars, bar signs, shot glasses and/or empty alcohol containers, even for decorative purposes, is also prohibited.

 - The University prohibits the possession and consumption of alcohol within public areas and administrative and academic buildings, without permission from the authorized University official, which for students and student groups is the Dean of Students or his or her designated representative.
+Alcoholic beverages are not allowed in the lounges, hallways, or any other public areas of the Residence Halls.

 - It is prohibited for an underage student to be in the presence of any other person legally or illegally possessing, consuming or selling alcoholic beverages, except when authorized at a registered event.